 You may be familiar with the popular stock trading adage: “Buy low and sell high.”
 Some traders, however, attempt to buy high and sell higher using the momentum strategy.
 Wondering what the momentum trading strategy is?

-Momentum trading strategy is the practice of buying and selling assets according to the recent strength of price trends.
+Momentum trading strategies are the practice of buying and selling assets according to the recent strength of price trends.
 Traders who use the strategy aim to buy securities that have been showing an upward price trend and short-sell securities that have been showing a downward trend.

-In this post, we take a look at the momentum strategy, and at the end of the article, we make a backtest of the strategy
+In this post, we take a look at the momentum strategy, and at the end of the article, we make several backtests of momentum strategies.

 What is a momentum strategy?